Description

 MEDICAL EVIDENCE IN MEDICAL MALPRACTICE CASES

-PLUS, as always, Medical Evidence includes comprehensive collection of more than 400 professional medical illustrations.
+AND as always, Medical Evidence includes a comprehensive collection of more than 400 professional medical illustrations.

 ABBREVIATED TABLE OF CONTENTS